Absynth-Vibe-Coding/Comfy-UI-Nodes/Absynth-VST/readme.md

-<h1>🎹 VST Plugins in ComfyUI by ABSYNTH</h1>
+<h1>🎹 Absynth-VST Documentation</h1>
-Turn your VST plugins into ComfyUI nodes and let AI write your bangers.
-Yes, really!
+<strong>Turn your VST plugins into ComfyUI nodes and let AI write your bangers.
+Yes, really.</strong>

 ## 📖 Table of Contents